 Beginnings of Buddhism in Myanmar

 Today it is more factual that many of these chosen thirty-seven Nat’s have been replaced by others coming into existence much later during the reign of King Mindon (1853-1878) after he revised the list of chosen nat.
 Thirty-seven nats are still respected and celebrated each year.
 Around August or September, a large Nat festival is held in the Taung Phone village outside the city of Mandalay.
-Buddhism in Burma.

-In Burma today Theravada Buddhism today is still very much intertwined with Nat and spirit worship and is reflected in much of their art and culture.
+In Burma today Theravada Buddhism is still very much intertwined with Nat and spirit worship and is reflected in much of their art and culture.